AndrewBarba/apns2/README.md

   console.error(err.reason, err.statusCode, err.notification.deviceToken)
 })
 ```

-Once a client is closed you will not be able to use it again.
-Instead you should instantiate a new client with `new ApnsClient()`.

 ## Environments

 By default the APNS client connects to the production push notification server.
 This is identical to passing in the options: